Fast Neural Network Inference on FPGAs for Triggering on Long-Lived Particles at Colliders: Neural network models

 The CNN model~\cite{Reference-CNN,deOliveira:2015xxd} is presented in Figure~\ref{fig:rete}.
 It comprises convolutional layers, ReLU activation functions, MaxPooling operators, and a final multi-layer perceptron with a single output node to regress the $L_r$ of the LLP.
 The implemented loss function is the mean squared error between the true and the predicted values, respectively $L_r$ and $\hat{L}_r$.

 In a similar fashion, the AE is also based on a CNN and is also presented in Figure~\ref{fig:rete}.
 The encoder part is composed of convolutional layers, ReLU activations, and MaxPooling operators.
 The loss function of the AE is the binary cross-entropy and as such is responsible for the pixel-to-pixel comparison between the input and the reconstructed images.
 A second term to the loss was investigated but found to not provide substantial improvement in the discrimination performance.
-Such second term compared the high-level features in the latent space of a pre-trained AE to construct a perceptual loss, inspired by the work in Ref.~\cite{perceptual-loss}.
-Once the AE is trained, only its encoder part is of interest for the anomaly detection application and consequently only the encoder is used when studying the performance and the inference time.
+Such second term compared the high-level features in the latent space of another AE, constructed with the same architecture and trained on a different dataset with the same statistics, to compute a perceptual loss, inspired by the work in Ref.~\cite{perceptual-loss}.
+Once the AE is trained, only its encoder part is employed for constructing the discriminant for the trigger selection, as explained in Section~\ref{Sec:Results}, and consequently only the encoder is used when studying the performance and the inference time.
 For simplicity of convention, the encoder part of the AE is referred to the AE model throughout the text.
 The CNN model comes with~$\sim$2.8M trainable parameters, while the AE model with~$\sim$398k, and~$\sim$162k for the encoder part.
 The different number of parameters of the two models influences the studies on the inference time and throughput, as it will be shown in Section~4.
-We highlight how the chosen architectures are not ideal for the typical sparsity and cardinality of the data emerging from particle-physics collisions but instead are fully supported by the adopted publicly available libraries.
+We highlight how the chosen architectures are not ideal for the typical sparsity and cardinality of the data emerging from particle-physics collisions; they were chosen, instead, because they are fully supported by the adopted publicly available libraries.
 Support for other architectures, such as recurrent or graph neural networks, would definitely broaden the potential interest for the physics applications of fast inference on commercially available accelerator-based setups.